Fear of retirement boredom is a serious problem for many men. In fact, a number of them will delay retirement for fear of boredom.

 - Understand if he gets bored shortly after retirement.
 Transitioning from many years in the workforce to a completely different routine can be challenging.

 - Be patient.
-It may take him a little while before he gets comfortable in his new role of retiree.
+It may take him a little while before he gets comfortable in his new role as a retiree.

 Encourage him to analyze his strengths and weaknesses.
 He may discover an area of strength that could be put to good use – a productive activity that results in great satisfaction.